bodo-ai/Bodo/docs/api_docs/BodoSQL.md

     columns:

     - `#!sql SEQ`: not currently supported by BodoSQL.
-    - `#!sql KEY`: not currently supported by BodoSQL.
+    - `#!sql KEY`: the individual values from the json data.
     - `#!sql PATH`: not currently supported by BodoSQL.
     - `#!sql INDEX`: the index within the array that the value came from.
-    - `#!sql VALUE`: the individual values from the array.
+    - `#!sql VALUE`: the individual values from the array or json data.
     - `#!sql THIS`: a copy of the input data.

     The function has the following named arguments: